 Binance is another one of the larger cryptocurrency exchanges.
 Binance does more than $3.5 Billion in daily volume and at the time of this writing allows you to buy, sell, and store more than 120 crypto assets.

 Another investment strategy that is growing in popularity is buying ethereum (ETH) with retirement funds.
 Investors can now rollover or transfer funds from a qualifying retirement account into a self-directed IRA.
 You can use this self-directed IRA to buy Ethereum and other cryptocurrencies.

 There are "bitcoin IRA" companies that specialize in these transactions and are ready to walk you through the process.
 While often referred to as a "bitcoin IRA," these self-directed IRAs can hold a diverse mix of cryptocurrencies and other alternative assets such as physical gold or silver.

-Most of the reputable Crypto IRA companies support ethereum (ETH) for their clients.
+Thanks to a high demand for Ethereum, almost all of the reputable Crypto IRA companies support Ethereum (ETH) for their IRA clients.

 In spite of all the challenges facing Ethereum— the struggle to scale, a reputation damaged by scammers, and intense competition— it remains the largest platform of its kind.
 Solidity now has a lot of traction, and is the most widely used smart contract language in the world.

 Some of the developers who got rich from Ethereum are using their wealth to help grow the Ethereum ecosystem.
 Big names like Microsoft, JP Morgan, the United Nations, and various governments are testing and developing Ethereum applications.